katyaisbell/pig-game/README.md

 https://katyaisbell.github.io/pig-game/

 Description
 Pig is a simple dice game.
-Players take turns to roll a single die as many times as they wish, adding all roll results to a running total (100), but losing their gained score for the turn if they roll a 1.
+Players take turns to roll a single dice as many times as they wish, adding all roll results to a running total (100), but losing their gained score for the turn if they roll a 1.

 Game Rules
-Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":
+Each turn, a player repeatedly rolls a dice until either a 1 is rolled or the player decides to "hold":

 -If the player rolls a 1, they score nothing and it becomes the next player's turn.